Network environment requirements

 In case you are using a hybrid infrastructure, where some part is in OutSystems PaaS and another is managed by yourself, it is possible to create a VPN connection between the environments.
-Learn more here.
+Learn more in the Amazon documentation.

 If you are using a container-based hosting technology for deploying OutSystems applications, your network topology and firewall configuration should fulfill these requirements:

 SSL offloading is required to run applications in containers.
-Follow the instructions presented in End-to-end SSL and SSL Offloading, namely the step instructing you to insert a record in the
+Follow the instructions presented in End-to-end SSL and SSL Offloading.
+Note that you do not need to follow the step instructing you to add a new record to the

 Even though OutSystems is built to scale horizontally, you need to consider the network latency between the database server, the Platform Server, and the front-end servers.
 For this reason, it’s advisable to have all servers that make up an environment, running under the same provider.